T1m099/backend/README.md

         }
       ```
     * to retrieve the all the calendar entries send a GET-request to `http://tester.localhost/calendar/entries` <br/>
-      the answer will look like this:
+      the response will look like this:
       ```json
         [
           {